 These are links from other websites or sources directing traffic to your page.
 These inbound links are a major factor for SEO.
 Why?
 They build authority and credibility.
 They separate the experts from the rest of the crowd.

-We would recommend to be very selective when approaching companies online that offer a link building service.
+We would recommend being very selective when approaching companies online that offer a link building service.
 It’s always best to approach this strategy organically.
 Seek a digital marketing expert that understands the impact of bad links (low quality) compared to good links.

 Examples of good links are listed below starting with the highest in quality: